HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

 Table~\ref{tab:sota} demonstrates the superior performance of our method in both captioning and detection tasks.
 Video-based approaches generally surpass image-based ones in captioning, benefiting from temporal data for enhanced risk identification and intention/suggestion prediction.
 However, their detection capabilities tend to decline, possibly due to the redundant noise in videos affecting object detection.
-Uniquely, our video-based approach enhances captioning performance (\eg, B4 score increases from $55.8$ to $58.5$) without compromising detection accuracy.
+Uniquely, our video-based approach enhances captioning performance (\eg, B4 score increases from $56.3$ to $58.3$) without compromising detection accuracy.
 Notably, we observe significant improvements for small objects, underscoring the advantages of high-resolution input.
+Besides the standard caption metrics, our method also improves the performance of baselines on semantic correctness based on the LLM.
 Fig.\ref{fig:visualize} offers a visual comparison of captioning and detection results from Shikra\cite{chen2023shikra}, Video-LLaMA~\cite{zhang2023video}, and our method, further highlighting our superior performance in both domains.